zuixjs/news-blog/README.md

 options.

 For example, to add a new post page in the `travel` section  :
-- `zx add -s travel -n my-cruise-to-maldive`
+- `npx zuix add -s travel -n my-cruise-to-maldive`

 This will create a new post page named `my-cruise-to-maldive/index.md` inside the `pages/travel/` folder.